Your Summer Lake Survival Guide

 Be Respectful

-Always keep in mind that we are all in this together.
-Please continue keeping your distance, respect other's space and be kind to others.
-We love our furry friends so if you bring yours, please keep them on a leash and please pick up the poop!
-Take out whatever you take in and make sure you dispose of all garbage appropriately.
-If you have any symptoms of COVID-19, however mild, please stay home and get tested.
+Please respect each other's space and be kind to others.
+We love our furry friends so if you bring yours (where they are permitted), please keep them on a leash and please pick up the poop!
+Take out whatever you take in and make sure you dispose of ALL garbage appropriately.
+Leave no trace - or better yet - leave places better than you found them.

 RENTALS:

-Stand-Up Paddleboards: Aerial Kiteboarding, Escape Route, Norm Hann Expeditions, Sea to Sky Adventure Company, Squamish Adventure Inn, Valhalla Pure Outfitters
+Stand-Up Paddleboards: Dialed In Cycling, Escape Route, Norm Hann Expeditions, Squamish Watersports, Valhalla Pure Outfitters